 A number of surveying test devices are permanently installed in the basement.
 Special electronic instruments, such as inclination sensors and a high-precision laser interferometer, are available here if required.
 The measuring cellar also offers a generous open space for variable experiments and stationary investigations under laboratory conditions.

-The laboratory has around 20 current total stations from Leica, Topcon and Trimble.
-Some of the devices have built-in cameras or are equipped with the scanning functionality (multistations).
+The laboratory is equipped with the latest total stations from Leica, Topcon and Trimble.
+All devices have cameras and a robotic function.
+Some of the devices also have scanning functionality (multi-stations).

 In addition, the corresponding accessories (reflectors, target plates, tripods, robotic equipment, etc.) are of course available in large numbers.